TeamCodeStream/codestream-guide/docs/src/features/filter-and-search.md

 ## Advanced Search Syntax

-Note that some filters below refer to CodeStream’s new code review functionality, which is currently in beta and only available in our extensions for VS Code and JetBrains.
-If your team is interested in participating in the beta, reach out to us at support@codestream.com.

 - **status:open** - Returns all open issue codemarks and code reviews.
 - **status:closed** - Returns all resolved issue codemarks.
 - **status:approved** - Returns all approved code reviews.